permadao/coding-styleguide/java/README_en.md

 - Three required fields in the table are id, create_time, update_time
 - Do not use count(column name) or count(constant) instead of count(\*), count(*) is the syntax for the standard count of rows defined in SQL92, independent of the database, NULL and non-null
 - If all the values in a column are NULL, count(col) returns 0, but sum(col) returns NULL.
 Therefore, pay attention to NPE problems when using sum()
-  If the -in operation can be avoided, avoid it.
+- If the -in operation can be avoided, avoid it.
 If it cannot be avoided, carefully evaluate the number of set elements behind the in operation and control it within 1000
+- When the paging query logic is written in the code, if count is 0, it should be returned directly to avoid executing subsequent paging statements
+- Do not use stored procedures.
+Stored procedures are difficult to debug and extend, and are not portable
+- Do not use foreign keys and cascades, all foreign key concepts must be resolved at the application level